RedisTimeSeries/RedisTimeSeries/docs/commands/ts.madd.md

 <note><b>Notes:</b>
+- If `timestamp` is older than the retention period compared to the maximum existing timestamp, the sample is discarded and an error is returned.
 - Explicitly adding samples to a compacted time series (using `TS.ADD`, `TS.MADD`, `TS.INCRBY`, or `TS.DECRBY`) may result in inconsistencies between the raw and the compacted data.
 The compaction process may override such samples.
 </note>

 ## Complexity